alfredosc8/TheBatPlayerServer/README.md

 }
 ```

+###**Running**
+1. Copy Config-example.js to Config.js and add your respective keys.
+2. _npm install_
+3. _make test_ to verify everything is working.
+4. Either install and run memcached or turn *enableCache* off in your Config.js.
+5. _make dev_ to run.
+6. Make a request such as http://localhost:3000/metadata/http%3A%2F%2F205.164.41.34%3A6699

 ###**Goals**
 1. Centralize the logic required for taking an audio stream and determining the current song.
  * Shoutcast v1 csv metadata.